Actor input schema file specification 1.0

 Random notes

-.
-The use case could be for example a testing Actor with 3 inputs:
+resource type.
+The use case could be for example a testing Actor with three inputs:

 - Actor to be tested